-To apply a drop shadow, select an object, click the Drop shadow tool \Box , and drag from the center of the object.
+To apply a drop shadow, select an object, click the Shadow tool \square , and on the property bar, click the Drop Shadow tool \square .
+Drag from the center of the object for a flat shadow, or from the object edge for a perspective shadow.
 Specify any attributes on the property bar.